Replayable Financial Agents: A Determinism-Faithfulness Assurance Harness for Tool-Using LLM Agents: Related Work

 \section{Related Work}

-Prior research in this topic has consistently linked LLM output variability with model architecture and task structure, albeit often in the absence of consistent evaluation methodology across studies.
-In prior work \citep{khatchadourian2025drift}, we established that outputs vary across runs even at temperature zero, with drift rates depending on model size and task characteristics.
-The agentic setting introduces additional complexity however, as agents make multi-step tool calls and drift can compound at the trajectory level even when final decisions match.
+Prior research has consistently linked LLM output variability with model architecture and task structure, though often without consistent evaluation methodology.
+The ML reproducibility literature \citep{pineau2021checklist, kapoor2023leakage} has established that evaluation choices---data splits, random seeds, hyperparameters---can substantially alter reported results.
+In prior work \citep{khatchadourian2025drift}, we established that LLM outputs vary across runs even at temperature zero, with drift rates depending on model size and task characteristics. \citet{ouyang2024llm} document similar non-determinism in code generation, finding that identical prompts produce varying outputs even at temperature zero.
+The agentic setting introduces additional complexity, as agents make multi-step tool calls and drift can compound at the trajectory level even when final decisions match.

 Research such as that conducted by \citet{ludwig2024llm} provides a framework for using LLM-generated labels in econometric research, showing how validation subsamples can debias coefficient estimates.
 We adopt their validation scaling approach and extend it with drift-adjusted sample sizing. \citet{halperin2025sdm} introduce information-theoretic metrics for measuring semantic faithfulness, using Kullback-Leibler divergence to quantify how well answers align with provided context.
 Their entropy production measures provide principled approaches to detecting structurally unfaithful outputs, motivating the evidence-conditioned faithfulness metric in this work.